Executing Tools

 9# Initialize Composio toolset

-10composio = Composio(provider=OpenAIAgentsProvider())
+10composio = Composio(provider=OpenAIAgentsProvider(), api_key="your_composio_api_key")

 11

-12# Get all the tools
+12# Get all tools for the user

 13tools = composio.tools.get(